TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.12.
 Store files to object storage

-TODO: As noted previously, no local disk
+TODO: As noted previously, no local disk.

 ### 2.13.
 Use transactions to preserve data integrity